Guide

 From a technical perspective, banking in the cloud leverages a variety of cloud computing models, such as infrastructure as a service (IaaS), platform as a service (PaaS), and software as a service (SaaS), to enhance agility, scalability, and innovation while reducing operational costs and complexity.

-This shift from on-premise infrastructure to cloud environments also refers to using advanced technologies like artificial intelligence, machine learning, blockchain, and big data analytics to deliver more personalized, secure, and efficient customer service.
+This shift from on-premises infrastructure to cloud environments also refers to using advanced technologies like artificial intelligence, machine learning, blockchain, and big data analytics to deliver more personalized, secure, and efficient customer service.

 What are the benefits of using cloud technology for banks?